✦ Scandinavian-inspired design, curated for modern living

 Why Heating Changes Indoor Humidity

-Heating your home changes indoor humidity because warm air can hold more moisture, so the same amount of water vapor produces a lower relative humidity reading.
-When your heating system runs, it can reduce humidity without removing water, which is why a room may feel drier as temperature rises.
-Cold drafts and unsealed windows make this effect stronger because incoming air starts out holding less moisture.
-Heating also speeds evaporation from floors, fabrics, and walls, adding to low humidity.
-At the same time, daily tasks like cooking, showering, and laundry release moisture; if you don’t vent that vapor, heated air can trap it and push humidity back up.
-You need to balance temperature and moisture, not fight one with the other.
-That control helps you avoid mold, protect surfaces, and keep your space comfortable and free from unnecessary dependence.
+Cold drafts and unsealed windows make this effect stronger because incoming winter air usually starts out holding less moisture.
+Heating also speeds evaporation from floors, fabrics, and walls, which can change the way the room feels.
+At the same time, daily tasks like cooking, showering, laundry, houseplants, and drying wet coats release moisture.
+If you don’t vent that vapor, heated air can trap it and push humidity back up.

 When 55% Makes Sense in Winter